ycpcs/cs201-fall2016/assign/assign03.md

 * As the mouse moves, display a black circle centered around the cursor.

-* When the user clicks the mouse, check if the disk overlaps any existing disks, and if it is out-of-bounds.
-If so, the game is over.
-If not, place a disk of the same size as the circle that was around the cursor at the location of the mouse click.
+* When the user clicks the mouse, if the circle overlaps any existing disks or is out-of-bounds, the game is over.
+If not, place a disk of the same size as the circle centered on the location of the mouse click.
 Give the disk a color from the DiskColor pallette.

-* Generate a new circle of a random size, and repeat.
+* Generate a new circle of a random size, and repeat the above.

 * Display the count of disks placed.

-* Run a timer to limit how long the user has to place a disk, If it times out, the game is over.
-Otherwise restart the timer each time a disk is placed.
+* Run a timer to limit how long the user has to place a disk.
+If the timer times out before the new disk is placed, the game is over.
+Otherwise, restart the timer each time a disk is placed.

 * Display a timer bar indicating how much time is left to place a disk.